gebertdominik/ckad-notes/02_application_deployment.md

 ```

-We can use `emptyDir` or `hostPath` easily - they don't require any additional setup.
-Note that one container wrote, and the other container had immediate access to the data.
-There is nothing to keep the containers from overwriting the other's data.
-Locking or versioning considerations must be part of the application to avoid corruption.
+`emptyDir` and `hostPath` don't require any additional setup.

+After one container wrote, the other had immediate access to the data.
+They can overwrite the other's data.

 ### Persistent Volumes and Claims

 A `PersistentVolume`(PV) is a storage abstraction used to retain data longer than the Pod using it.
-Pods define a volume of type `PersistentVolumeCLaim`(PVC) with various parameters for size and possibly the type of backend storage known as its `StorageClass`.
+Pods define a volume of type `PersistentVolumeClaim`(PVC) with various parameters for size and possibly the type of backend storage known as its `StorageClass`.
 The cluster then attaches the `PersistentVolume`.

 K8s will dynamically use volumes that are available, irrespective of its storage type, allowing claims to any backend storage.